…by Jim W. Dean, VT Editor …with Press TV, Tehran

 This is the United States, not China, that has hundreds of military bases overseas, Dean said.
 “China is not threatening energy supply lines and trade routes to the US, it’s the US doing that to China.”

-Posted by Jim W. Dean on 12:46 pm, With 0 Reads, Filed under World.
+Posted by Jim W. Dean, Managing Editor on August 16, 2014, With 0 Reads, Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.